-To enable learners to develop a life of faith in God, and to use their knowledge, skills, and understanding to serve God and humanity.
+To empower learners to develop a life of faith in God, and to grow their knowledge, skills, and understanding as they serve God and Humanity.

 To have Christ-centered Adventist schools created from strong learning communities seeking to grow and serve.